-Originally from Puebla, Trinidad got an early start in professional cooking, working in Philly kitchens by the age of 15.
+Originally from Puebla, Trinidad got an early start in professional cooking, working in Philly kitchens by 15.
 By 23, he was sous chef to some of the top Latino culinary talents in the region, including Jose Garces at El Vez and Douglas Rodriguez at Alma de Cuba.
 After helping chef Richard Sandoval expand with 40 restaurants across the U.S., Trinidad returned to Philly, upping the culinary game at Joe Gunn and Casey Parker’s popular beer bar Jose Pistola’s.
-He’s since gone on to partner with Gunn and Parker for two additional projects: Sancho Pistola’s in Fishtown and the brand-new Pistola’s del Sur, an East Passyunk Avenue entry that will feature playful menu items like Mexican-inspired pizza.
+He’s since gone on to partner with Gunn and Parker for two additional projects: Sancho Pistola’s in Fishtown and the brand-new Pistola’s del Sur, an East Passyunk Avenue entry will feature playful menu items like Mexican-inspired pizza.

 - Chef Jose Garces - 16 and counting, garcesgroup.com

 Ecuadorean by heritage, Garces has built a pan-Latin empire from his Philadelphia home base, growing from humble beginnings into a premier chef with 16 restaurants across three states, plus the District of Columbia.
-After growing up in Chicago and cooking in both Spain and the U.S., Garces landed in Philly in 2001.
+After growing up in Chicago and cooking in Spain and the U.S., Garces landed in Philly in 2001.
 He opened Amada, his flagship Andalusian tapas restaurant in Old City, just four years later.
 Steady expansion, along with several hit cookbooks, a role on Food Network’s “Iron Chef America” and the Best Chef: Mid-Atlantic award from the James Beard Foundation would soon follow.
 These days, Garces splits his time between his many concepts; his Garces Foundation, which provides support and services to Philadelphia’s immigrant communities; Garces & Sons Coffee, where Chef Garces works with his father, who roasts all of the coffee; and Luna Farm, his 40-acre farm in Bucks County, Pennsylvania.